sckulkarni246/bb-xm-SLAM-opencv/README.md

 This is <a href="http://shashank-kulkarni.tumblr.com">Shashank Kulkarni</a>'s git repo.
 Happy learning and sharing!

+<strong>We know you will not remove the authors' comments or credits.
+Because, you are awesome!</strong><br />
 In this repo, you can find the source code of my internship project - "Indoor Navigation System using OpenCV on BeagleBoard-xM" as well as a few other important codes that will help you get the project going.

 <strong>For any doubts or queries, feel free to contact any or both of the following:</strong>